 If you’re going to go to one museum in Paris might as well make it the most famous one; The Louvre; The home of the woman that supposedly follows you with her eyes.
 Obviously I am talking about the famous painting the Mona Lisa by Leonardo da Vinci.
 Honestly seeing her is indeed quite a moment in one’s life at least it was in mine, maybe that’s because I have been so close but so far so many times enabling the tension to build up.
 When the moment is finally there you’d normally want to take in the beauty of the painting and carefully dissect it, however due to her being so popular you only have a few minutes to do so along with a group of about 20ish people trying to take a picture of her and with her.
 For me that kind of dampens the mood of looking at art even though La Gioconda is well worth a visit, it really is an impeccable painting.
 I guess the set up of seeing her belongs to the ‘’live in the moment’’ category instead of taking pictures to have for later.

 Walking through the entity of the Louvre, yes I have laid eyes on everything on display which is a lot, I have awed and ooehhed more times than I’d like to respectfully admit.
 It’s quite a journey.
 My favourite parts, if that’s even possible, are The Galerie d’Apollon and the Italian paintings.
 While walking through The Galerie d’Apollon I don’t think I have closed my mouth once because I was so in awe of what I saw; the golden walls, the paintings everything.
-Honestly, my words can’t do justice to what my eyes saw, making me feel as if I cannot stress enough that the Louvre is well worth a visit.
+Honestly, my words can’t do justice to what my eyes saw, making me feel as if I cannot stress enough that the Louvre is well worth a visit during a 72H stay in Paris.
 A fun fact about visiting The Louvre is that it is so big that if you like me, walk it in its entity, you can proudly say that you’ve walked a quarter marathon!
 No worries as you can fuel up at one of the gorgeous restaurants or bars inside The Louvre, which to me makes a visit even more worth it.
 You can sign me up for lunch with a view anytime.

-|Louvre Practical Information:|
+|Louvre Practical Information:

 Ticket price: €15,- (€17,- online but guaranteed entry within 30 minutes)